Plan Your Visit and Mobile App

-Update the itineraries contributed by the Canal Towns and develop new itineraries, especially for bikers planning the ride the entire 184.5 miles.
+Creating trip-planning itineraries, especially for bikers planning the ride the entire 184.5 miles.

-Create a "Trip Planner" interface that would allow visitors to save points of interest to their own itineraries.
+Creating a "Trip Planner" interface that would allow visitors to save points of interest to their own itineraries.

-Encourage community partners to use the calendar interface.
+Encouraging community partners to use the calendar interface.

 A page from the Plan Your Visit website, showing search results for "Point of Rocks".
 Icons mark the locations of points of interest on the map, and users can click on a photo to learn more about each point.
 Search options appear on each page in a yellow block.